sal55/langs/MFeatures.md

 Assembly syntax is pretty much that of my AA assembler.
 I will not be documenting that.

 Although there is no proper optimiser in the main compiler, some register allocation of variables goes on.
-But that is disabled when inline assembly is used within a function (as I won't know whether variable X is in a register or in memory, or I could clobber registers used for variables.
+But that is disabled when inline assembly is used within a function (as I won't know whether variable X is in a register or in memory, or I could clobber registers used for variables).

 But I believe I can fix that (variables accessed in assembly have the address modes adjusted as needed, and I can avoid using non-volatile registers).